Maple Syrup Pie

 Folks in New Hampshire apparently appreciate maple syrup almost as much as we do in Vermont.
 When my husband and I took a road trip through New Hampshire, we discovered this pie at a number of diners and restaurants.
 We loved it so much we created our own version. —Laurie Herr, Westford, Vermont

 Total TimePrep: 30 min.
 Bake: 45 min. + cooling

 - Pastry for double-crust pie

 - Preheat oven to 400°.
 In a large saucepan, whisk cornstarch and water until smooth; whisk in syrup.
 Bring to boil; cook and stir until thickened, about 4 minutes.
 Remove from heat; stir in butter until melted.
 Set aside to cool.

-- On a lightly floured surface, roll one pastry to a 1/8-in.-thick circle; transfer to a 9-in. pie plate.
+- On a lightly floured surface, roll dough for bottom crust to a 1/8-in.-thick circle; transfer to a 9-in. pie plate.
 Trim crust to 1/2 in. beyond rim of plate; flute edge.
 Chill 30 minutes.
-Meanwhile, roll remaining dough to 1/4-in.-thick; cut out maple leaves with 1-1/2 to 2-1/2- inch cookie cutters.
+Meanwhile, roll remaining dough to 1/4-in.-thickness; cut out maple leaves with 1-1/2 to 2-1/2- inch cookie cutters.
 Place on a baking sheet; chill.

 Test Kitchen tips

 Nutrition Facts1 piece: 536 calories, 26g fat (16g saturated fat), 68mg cholesterol, 340mg sodium, 73g carbohydrate (37g sugars, 1g fiber), 4g protein.

 Originally published as Maple Syrup Pie in Pies 18